-Next was a layer of Electric Blue at the top of the sky, then more layers of Sky Blue Light.
-I used increasing amounts of pressure with each layer and burnished with the colorless blender.
+Next was a layer of Electric Blue* at the top of the sky, then more layers of Sky Blue Light*.
+I increased pressure with each layer and burnished with the colorless blender.

 To cool the green color, I added blues to the grass in the middle ground and the foreground using medium or medium-heavy pressure to blur the grassy hillside with Sky Blue Light*.